What is a Slab?

 Disadvantages of Pitched roof type of Slab:

-- This type of slabs are not suggested for long spans.
+- This type of slabs is not suggested for long spans.

-- Repairs in slabs ike plumbing repair or electric wiring on slabs is difficult.
+- Repairs in slabs like plumbing repair or electric wiring on slabs are difficult.

 Slab with Arches:

 This is a type of slabs which is generally adopted in the construction of bridges.
-Bridges are subjected to two loads moving load from the vehicles and Wind load.
-These slabs are adopted at a place where there is a need of redirecting wind load and if there is a long curve in direction of slab these slabs are adopted.
+Bridges are subjected to two loads moving loads from the vehicles and Wind load.
+Slab with arches or (Arch slab) are adopted at a place where there is a need for redirecting wind load and if there is a long curve in direction of slab these slabs are adopted.
 It resists the fall of the bridge due to heavy wind load.

-They were originally built of stone or brick but these days are built of reinforced concrete or steel.
-The introduction of these new materials allow arch bridges to be longer with lower spans.
-This is a one of the types of concrete slabs.
+They were originally built by stone or brick but in recent times these are built by reinforced concrete or steel.
+The introduction of these new materials allows arch bridges to be longer with lower spans.

 Post tension slab:

-Post-tensioning provides a means to overcome the natural weakness of concrete in tension and to make better use of its strength in compression.
+Post-Tensioning provides a means to overcome the natural weakness of concrete in tension and to make better use of its strength in compression.
 The principle is easily observed when holding together several books by pressing them laterally.
-Linder such pressure the whole row gains enough stiffness and strength to ensure its integrity.

 Advantages of Post tension slab: